mkraposhin/opensdn-agent-basic-tutorial/README.md

 # opensdn-agent-basic-tutorial
-Provides a tutorial to manipulate OpenSDN vRouter Agent &amp; Forwarder configuration for a simple task of establishing network connectivity between 2 docker containers
+Provides a tutorial to manipulate OpenSDN vRouter Agent &amp; Forwarder configuration for a simple task of establishing network connectivity between 2 docker containers.

+The next tutorial is [OpenSDN Analytics tutorial](https://github.com/mkraposhin/opensdn-analytics-tutorial).